wp-plugins/taxonomic-seo-permalinks/readme.txt

 == Description ==

-<p>Taxonomic SEO Permalinks is a simple plugin that allows you to create SEO urls based on custom taxonomies in WordPress.
-Let us understand with the help of an example, what we are trying to achieve with this plugin.</p><p>Consider a university website want to build a website for announcing results.
-The results are announced every six months (summer 2010, winter 2010, …) for various courses (BSc, BTech, …) and for various semesters (final year, second semester, …).</p><p>What we want is SEO url with the help of custom WordPress taxonomies, viz., Season, Course and Semester which will look something like this:</p>
+Taxonomic SEO Permalinks is a simple plugin that allows you to create SEO urls based on custom taxonomies in WordPress.
+Let us understand with the help of an example, what we are trying to achieve with this plugin.

+Consider a university website want to build a website for announcing results.
+The results are announced every six months (summer 2010, winter 2010, …) for various courses (BSc, BTech, …) and for various semesters (final year, second semester, …).

+What we want is SEO url with the help of custom WordPress taxonomies, viz., Season, Course and Semester which will look something like this:

 <code>http://example.com/winter-2010/bsc/final-year/list-of-passed-candidates</code>

-<p>which should be configurable by the user like</p>
+which should be configurable by the user like

 <code>/%season%/%course%/%semester%/%postname%/</code>

 == Installation ==